-The vulnerability patched firmware is uploaded to the website2 together with the Vulnerability Report.
+The vulnerability patched firmware is uploaded to the website together with the Vulnerability Report.
 The details of the vulnerability (vulnerability content, affected product information / firmware version, risk, countermeasures, etc.) are not disclosed until the patched firmware is released on the website for zero-day attack prevention.
-Details such as attach scenarios for vulnerabilities are not disclosed to prevent imitating attacks.
+Details such as attack scenarios for vulnerabilities are not disclosed to prevent imitating attacks.

 If multiple products are affected by the vulnerability, corresponding firmware patches will be released concurrently.